jfvilasPersonal/oberkorn/docs/scenarios.md

 ![Permalink settings](/_media/scenarios/wpsettings.png)

-You ca configure your permalinks using a predefined URI structure, like:
+You can configure your permalinks using a predefined URI structure, like:

   - Sanitized post name.
   - Year, month and name.
   - Year, month, day and name.
   - ...

-Suppose you want to have public access for recent content and protect access to old content for suscriptiors.
+Suppose you want to have public access for recent content and protect access to old content for suscriptors.
 You could use an authorizator like this:

 ```yaml
 apiVersion: jfvilas.at.outlook.com/v1